CBID2/100-Days-of-Open-Source/progress-tracker.md

 - **Tasks completed**: I managed to fill out the rest of the Open Source page.
 - **Challenges faced**: I wanted to highlight marketing open source contributions from women from diverse backgrounds.
 Similarly to yesterday,  I could not find them as most of the ones I found interesting were done by men.
 To solve this issue, I found individuals I've encountered.
 - **Resources used**: [GitHub](https://github.com/) and my brain.😉
 - **OpenSauced Highlight**: My pull request for Codecademy Docs finally got merged!
-Check out[my highlight](https://insights.opensauced.pizza/feed/550) to learn more.
+Check out [my highlight](https://insights.opensauced.pizza/feed/550) to learn more.

 ## Day 77